 I have a vision impairment due to a birth injury.
 I attended a regular school where I completed VCE.
 Moving to adulthood, I faced many challenges in getting paid employment despite having years of experience through volunteering with Grit Media (a disability organisation that produced No Limits on C31) and Admin and Peer Support work at Yooralla.

-To increase my employ-ability, I have completed the Leadership Plus program at RMIT and the Diploma of Community Development.
-The diploma was an opportunity to extend my knowledge about disability employment in Australia and hopefully contribute in making healthy changes in this area.
-I recently completed a mentoring program with BCA (Blind Citizens Australia) and they’re going to appoint me with a mentee.
+To increase my employability, I have completed the Leadership Plus program at RMIT and the Diploma of Community Development.
+The diploma was an opportunity to extend my knowledge about disability employment in Australia and hopefully contribute to making healthy changes in this area.
+I have completed a mentoring program with BCA (Blind Citizens Australia) and they’re going to appoint me with a mentee.
 I do regular speeches with Toastmasters and they help me with leadership skills.

-For more information about Riki please contact Speakers Bank’s Project Officer on 03 9314 0988 or email@example.com
+For more information about Riki please contact Speakers Bank’s Program Coordinator on 03 9687 7066 or firstname.lastname@example.org

 Watch Riki’s video: